cherpake/ECProgressSlider/README.md

 ECProgressSlider
 ================

-UISlider with color coded progress (like in MPMoviePlayerViewController) Allowing to show progresses, for example: buffered + played music/video.
+UISlider with color coded progress (like in MPMoviePlayerViewController).
+Allowing to show 2 progresses, for example: buffered + played music/video.

 MIT License
 ===========